AI in B2B sales, end to end

 • Prioritizes outreach timing based on engagement signals and buying intent indicators

-Stage 2 — Discovery & manager assistance
+Stage 2 — Discovery and manager assistance

-AI as a Sales Manager's Copilot — Not a Replacement
+AI as a Sales Manager's Copilot, Not a Replacement

-Manager's discovery call today
+Discovery call today

-Manager's discovery call with AI
+Discovery call with AI

 Prep: 20 minutes reviewing CRM notes